mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

 * These applications get independent developed from each other
 * and even may receive different types of traffic patterns

-This leads to a situation where one application requests many data store resources (e.g., through traffic spikes or expensive and inefficient queries).
+This leads to a situation where one application requests many datastore resources (e.g., through traffic spikes or expensive and inefficient queries).
 At the same time, all other applications might suffer from unexpected behavior or a (partial) outage due to limited resources available on the datastore to serve the requests.

 {{<
     figure src="/img/posts/your-connection-deserves-a-name/perfect-engineering-world-vs-reality-shared-database.png"
-    alt="A perfect (engineering) world where everyone has its own data store vs. Reality where data stores are shared." caption="A perfect (engineering) world where everyone has its own data store vs. Reality where data stores are shared."
+    alt="A perfect (engineering) world where everyone has its own datastore vs. Reality where datastores are shared." caption="A perfect (engineering) world where everyone has its own datastore vs. Reality where datastores are shared."
 >}}

 This situation is typically hard to debug because the root cause is not that obvious: